TheWorldSim/world-sim/README.md

 Should inspire trust and give us multiple options

 Where there is uncertainty, represent the full diversity of scenarios.
-Give users the tools to filter by "merit", "likelihood", "impact".
+Then give users the tools to filter by "merit", "likelihood", "impact".
 Default should show all filtered by product of these attributes.

+## Data

+The data is not only numbers, and trends but also relationships between values.

+The data lives in the [data repo](https://github.com/TheWorldSim/world-sim-data).
+Though some of it lives in this code repo at the moment.

 # Change log